MicrosoftDocs/sdk-api/sdk-api-src/content/bdatif/nn-bdatif-iguidedata.md

 ## -remarks

-The TIF collects service informaton for services, programs, and schedule entries.
+The TIF collects service information for services, programs, and schedule entries.
 A service is analogous to a channel; a program is a television show (also known as an "event"); and a schedule entry is an event that occurs at a specific time on a specific service.

 For each program and schedule entry, the TIF creates a string that uniquely identifies that element within the multiplex.
 The <a href="/previous-versions/windows/desktop/api/bdatif/nf-bdatif-iguidedata-getguideprogramids">GetGuideProgramIDs</a> and <a href="/previous-versions/windows/desktop/api/bdatif/nf-bdatif-iguidedata-getscheduleentryids">GetScheduleEntryIDs</a> methods return a list of these identifiers.
 You can then pass the identifier to the <a href="/previous-versions/windows/desktop/api/bdatif/nf-bdatif-iguidedata-getprogramproperties">GetProgramProperties</a> and <a href="/previous-versions/windows/desktop/api/bdatif/nf-bdatif-iguidedata-getscheduleentryproperties">GetScheduleEntryProperties</a> methods to get additional properties for a particular element.